mdegregori/Philia/README.md

 ## 🧪 Project Status
 Early stage (early prototype).
 Fork of Element + initial tests on Stellar wallet.
+- ✅ Fork of Element Android started
+- 🔄 Initial integration of Stellar wallet in testing
+- 🧪 MVP goal: technical demo + showcase website

+ We welcome contributors of all levels.
+Let’s build something meaningful together.

 👋 Looking for developers, designers, and decentralization enthusiasts.